o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/_index.md

 The **AWS GameLift** Gem provides the following features:

 **Amazon GameLift integration**
-- A framework to extend the O3DE networking layer and to let the **Multiplayer** Gem work with [Amazon GameLift](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-intro.html).
+- A framework to extend the O3DE networking layer and to let the **Multiplayer** Gem work with Amazon's dedicated server solution, [Amazon GameLift](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-intro.html).
 The AWS GameLift Gem provides integrations with both the [GameLift Server SDK](https://docs.aws.amazon.com/gamelift/latest/developerguide/gamelift-supported.html#gamelift-supported-servers) and the AWS SDK client (to call the GameLift service itself).

 **Build and package management**
 - Instructions to package and optionally upload the dedicated server build.